 Board directors represent all alumni who are degree or certificate graduates of Metropolitan State program.
-Your Board now represents over 30,000 graduates!
+Your Board now represents over 36,000 graduates!
 We welcome your suggestions for improving and enhancing our service and communications with you.

 Alumni Association Board Directors

-Vice President, Tim Doherty ('94) is a business account executive with Dakota Electric Association where he establishes and maintains business partnerships and relationships with members.
+President, Tim Doherty ('94) is a business account executive with Dakota Electric Association where he establishes and maintains business partnerships and relationships with members.
 He is the single point of contact to address services issues of his assigned members, administers energy conservation programs, brings new program and service ideas to members, and evaluates new energy efficiency technologies for cost/benefit analysis.
 Prior to joining Dakota Electric, he held similar positions with CenterPoint Energy and Connexus Energy, and held technical engineering positions with Controls Engineering, Embassy Suites Hotels, Owens Services and the College of St. Catherine.
 He is a graduate of First College with course work in the College of Management.

-Anna Gryczman ('99, '10) was one of the first students to earn a Doctor of Nursing Practice from Metropolitan State.
+Treasurer, Anna Gryczman ('99, '10) was one of the first students to earn a Doctor of Nursing Practice from Metropolitan State.
 She also has a M.S. in Nursing from the University of Minnesota, and a B.S. in Nursing from Metropolitan State.
 She is on the nursing faculty of Century College, and also works at Gillette Children's Hospital providing care to pediatric trauma patients and their families.
 She is the recipient of several grants and awards including Metropolitan State's Outstanding Student Award and Academic Achievement Award.

-Andrea Jenkins ('99) is a senior policy aide at the City of Minneapolis for 8th Ward Council Member Elizabeth Glidden.
+Secretary, Andrea Jenkins ('99) is a senior policy aide at the City of Minneapolis for 8th Ward Council Member Elizabeth Glidden.
 She is also the curator for the GLBT Reading series at Intermedia Arts and a program manager at the Program in Human Sexuality at the University of Minnesota.
 She is an accomplished poet and writer.
 Her work has been published in The Minneapolis Spokesman and Recorder, The Minneapolis Website, The Minneapolis Observer, among others.
 She created and presented the "Mission of the City" for the 2007 Minneapolis Mayor's State of the City Address.
 Jenkins earned a master's of science degree in community economic development at Southern New Hampshire University and a master of fine arts in creative writing at Hamline University.

+In 2000, she was given the Bruce F. Vento Distinguished Service Award by the Minnesota Coalition for the Homeless.
 In 2001, Metropolitan State honored her as a "Woman of Vision and Courage."
 She was chosen the Alumna of the Year in 2005.